Yeosuwacos/Touhou-Eientei-Arcade/README.md

+## Touhou Eientei Arcade
+A cozy arcade-style collection of minigames based on Eientei's lovely rabbits.

 ## Original Work
-All original code, assets, and content created for Touhou Eientei Arcade are the work of Yeosuwa.
+All original code, assets, and content created for Touhou Eientei Arcade are the work of Studio MYA.
+Code: [Yeosuwa]
+Artworks: [Meki] & [Myst]
+OST/SFX: [Lamp]

 ## Legal
 Touhou Eientei Arcade is an unofficial Touhou Project fangame.